nixworks/public/news/2009/08/15/mv-arctic-sea-a-ransom-demand-is-made-for-the-missing-ship.md

 ### [2009-08-15](/news/2009/08/15/index.md)

-#  MV "Arctic Sea".
-A ransom demand is made for the missing ship.
+#  MV "Arctic Sea": A ransom demand is made for the missing ship.

 The whereabouts of the Finnish-owned vessel and its Russian crew remain unknown.